 The question is not which is better.
 The solution is to use a combination of automated and manual accessibility testing.
 Both testing techniques bring value to your overall digital accessibility.
 However, if you have to pick just one, manual accessibility testing is definitely more reliable.

 Don’t be alarmed that this means that you need a bigger accessibility budget.
 As mentioned earlier, automated testing is free depending on whether or not you want all of the bells and whistles of fancy reports and multiple page reporting with a single scan.
-Our soon-to-be-released automated testing tool, Rocket offers accessibility scans that provide a detailed, easy-to-read report.
-Additionally, Rocket includes suggestions to help you repair defects.
+Our soon-to-be-released automated testing tool, ADARocket offers accessibility scans that provide a detailed, easy-to-read report.
+Additionally, ADARocket includes suggestions to help you repair defects.

 Your manual testing budget does not need to break the bank either.
 Depending on the size and complexity of your website, the costs to hire an accessibility expert is minimal, especially compared to the cost of possible litigation.
 Moreover, if you are a small business, you will benefit from the Disabled Access Tax Credit and receive up to $5000 in tax credits for website accessibility audit and repair expenses.
 Typically, this credit may be more than enough to cover the cost of a manual accessibility audit.